Crunches, Curl-Ups And Diastasis Recti

-And so postpartum exercise specialists and Womens Health Physiotherapists recommend against crunches until the core musculature (including pelvic floor) is fully restored and strong enough to withstand the movement.
+So postpartum exercise specialists and Women’s Health Physiotherapists will often recommend against crunches until the core musculature (including the pelvic floor) is restored and strong enough to withstand the movement.

-BUT… and there is a *but* here… supine spinal flexion (the forward curl-up motion from lying on your back) engages and shortens the rectus abdominis muscle.
-The rectus is the vertical, ‘six-pack’ abdominal muscle, the exact same superficial abdominal muscle that has separated from its midline connective tissue, and weakened with a diastasis recti.
+BUT… and there is a *but* here… supine spinal flexion (the forward curl-up motion from lying on your back) engages and shortens the rectus abdominis muscle (a good thing).
+The rectus is the vertical, ‘six-pack’ abdominal muscle, the exact same superficial abdominal muscle that has separated from its midline connective tissue.
 A diastasis compromises all your ab muscles, both laterally as the gap widens from side to side, as well as lengthways along the stretched and weakened rectus.
 So exercising to shorten it, if performed correctly, is a good thing.

-The other *but*, is that spinal flexion (bending forward, whether lying on your back or in any other position) is a perfectly natural human, functional movement.
-Sometimes, you want or need to curl your body, or bend forward.
-Not repetitively, or excessively, but you might want to curl all the same.
+The other *but* is that spinal flexion (bending forward, whether lying on your back or in any other position) is a perfectly useful human, functional movement.
+Sometimes, you want or need to curl your body or bend forward.
+Sometimes against resistance.
+Maybe not repetitively, or excessively, but you might want to curl all the same.

-- Very importantly, because BEFORE you can train the abdominal muscles in this way effectively, you need to have trained the deeper abdominal muscles: the Transverse, the Inferior Obliques and the Exterior Obliques to all work together, along with the muscles of your pelvic floor.
+- Before you train the abdominal muscles in this way, you want to ensure the deeper abdominal muscles are actually recruiting (meaning… ‘kicking in’ and working): the Transverse, the Inferior Obliques and the Exterior Obliques all work together, along with the muscles of your pelvic floor.
 This vital phase of mind-to-muscle reconnection, of learning to recruit and engage the right muscles, first in isolation and then as a unit, must come first.
 That’s what MUTU System does.

-- And also very importantly, because there’s an awful lot of ways of doing it wrong that will make a diastasis or weak pelvic floor worse, not better.
-Often a crunch is performed whilst sucking in, or holding your breath, causing your stomach to pooch or bulge out and your organs to bear down on your pelvic floor.
-Often the hip flexors and lower back are taking most of the strain, and the targeted muscles, the rectus abdominis as well as the deep transverse abdominis muscle, are not recruiting at all, whilst the diastasis gap is widening further.
+- Also, there are common crunching technique ‘habits’ that could make a diastasis or weak pelvic floor worse, not better.
+Often crunches are performed whilst sucking in, or holding your breath, causing your stomach to pooch or bulge out and your organs to bear down on your pelvic floor.
+Often the hip flexors and lower back are taking most of the strain, and the targeted muscles, the rectus abdominis as well as the deep transverse abdominis muscle, are not recruiting at all, whilst the diastasis gap could be widening furthe

-And so unless a specialist is right there with you to help you gauge whether midline tension of the core musculature is being maintained, and pelvic floor function is controlled and protected, you will do more harm than good.
+So unless so you are being guided to gauge whether midline tension of the core musculature is being maintained, and pelvic floor function is controlled and protected, you could do more harm than good.
 It is preferable and much safer to find alternatives with techniques and patterns which have less potential to harm.

-And talking of specialists… I spent time recently in LA with my great friend and peer Kim Vopni of Pelvienne Wellness where we had been asked to consult for an exercise instructor training company on adapting workouts for pregnancy and postpartum.
+I spent time recently in LA with my great friend and peer Kim Vopni of Pelvienne Wellness where we had been asked to consult for an exercise instructor training company on adapting workouts for pregnancy and postpartum.
 As we played and experimented with various adapted ‘crunch’ movements, we decided it was time to put this information out there!
-We both regularly recommend against crunches, when giving general, online advice where careful personal supervision isn’t possible.
+We both are often heard recommending against crunches, when giving general, online advice where careful personal supervision isn’t possible.
 By the very nature of much of Kim’s work, as well of course as the MUTU System online program and blog, we simply cannot be ‘hands-on’ enough to be sure you’re getting it right and therefore caution prevails.

 I also wanted to write this because often a Women’s Health Physiotherapist will specifically prescribe a variation of a curl movement at the appropriate stage of her client’s recovery, and I know (because you regularly write to me about it) that you worry that ‘all crunches are bad’.
 Be mindful that your therapist or Physio will be carefully monitoring and cue-ing breathing and technique to ensure the right muscles are doing the work and full benefits are being achieved.
 Your stage of restoration is appropriate, you’re recruiting the right muscles…